Skip to main content

 Assume an exemption or relief does not apply until you can verify it.
 A common error is treating any exemption or relief as automatic permission to ignore a gain.

-From the material here, the safe position is narrow: these excerpts do not confirm specific Capital Gains Tax (CGT) exemption or relief eligibility.
-What is not supported here is a blanket rule that gifts are always exempt, that freelancers get a unique CGT exemption, or that one relief approach fits every setup.
+The safe position is narrow: do not assume a blanket rule that gifts are always exempt, that freelancers get a unique Capital Gains Tax (CGT) exemption, or that one relief approach fits every setup.
+Confirm specific exemption or relief eligibility against current HMRC guidance before filing.

 Treat relief use as a proof step in your file.
 Before relying on any exemption or relief, record: